-Harden's story and Shannon's two pictures were published in the Columbus Dispatch on 6 March.
+Harden's story and Shannon's two pictures were published in the Columbus Dispatch on March 6.
 They were republished by papers around the country and internationally.
-The family stayed in a motel for three days, but the disturbances recommenced the moment they returned home, which was now being repeatedly visited by reporters and television crews.
-On 8 March, the family held a press conference for forty media representatives.
+The family stayed in a motel for three days, but the disturbances recommenced the moment they returned home, which was now attended by reporters and television crews.
+On March 8, a press conference was held for forty media representatives.
 However, there was no phenomena for them to observe.
 After eight hours, Joan said to Tina, 'Something has got to happen'.
 Drew Hadwal of WTVN-TV in Columbus had inadvertently left his camera rolling and it tumbled to the floor; when he watched the footage later it showed Tina, having ascertained that no one was watching her, yank the lamp to the floor.
 For the media this changed the story to a case of fraud.